-An exploratory study of the basic elements and principles of twodimensional design through creative image generation using predominantly black and white and gray scale and a variety of media.
-Six studio hours per week.
+(Fall and Spring, Course Offered Every Year) An exploratory study of the basic elements and principles of twodimensional design through creative image generation using predominantly black and white and gray scale and a variety of media.
 Studio fee assessed.

 ART-130 Photography I